Credit Scores

-Credit scores only take into account the information contained in your credit profile.
-They never take into account income, savings, down payment amount, or demographic factors like gender, ethnicity, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-"Profiling" was as bad a word when FICO scores were invented as it is today.
-Credit scoring was developed to assess willingness to pay while specifically excluding any other personal factors.
+Your credit score is a direct result of your history of repayment.
+They never consider your income, savings, amount of down payment, or factors like sex ethnicity, national origin or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+Credit scoring was envisioned as a way to assess willingness to pay while specifically excluding any other irrelevant factors.

-Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
-Your score considers positive and negative items in your credit report.
-Late payments count against you, but a consistent record of paying on time will raise it.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score considers positive and negative information in your credit report.
+Late payments count against you, but a consistent record of paying on time will improve it.

-For the agencies to calculate a credit score, you must have an active credit account with at least six months of payment history.
-This payment history ensures that there is enough information in your report to generate an accurate score.
-Should you not meet the minimum criteria for getting a score, you may need to establish your credit history before you apply for a mortgage loan.
+To get a credit score, you must have an active credit account with at least six months of payment history.
+This payment history ensures that there is enough information in your credit to generate a score.
+If you don't meet the criteria for getting a credit score, you may need to establish a credit history prior to applying for a mortgage.

 Bob Rutledge Mortgage